Marjorie Harris Carr Cross Florida Greenway: Economic impact

 The canal was intended to connect the Atlantic Intracoastal Waterway with the Gulf Intracoastal Waterway at Withlacoochee Bay near Yankeetown.
-The military and economic impact was expected to be tremendous in that it "... promote the national defense and to promptly facilitate and protect the transport of materials and supplies needful to the Military Establishment...."
+The military and economic impact was expected to be tremendous in that it would serve "to promote the national defense and to promptly facilitate and protect the transport of materials and supplies needful to the Military Establishment".
 The canal was intended to save travel time and distance for shipping companies by avoiding the longer route through the Florida Straits and link Florida's inland waterways to both coasts.

 Bridges and other infrastructure

 All the bridges over the St. Johns River north of the canal are high enough for ships or have movable sections.
 High bridges were built over the canal, as well as several over the Ocklawaha River where it was not widened to the canal.
 The following are the major roads, railroads, and locks and dams cross the path of the canal: